rutgers-apl/rlibm-all/README.md

 # RLIBM-ALL

 RLIBM-ALL is a math library generator and collection of correctly rounded elementary functions.
-A single implementation for an elementary function produces correctly rounded results for all inputs with multiple representations and rounding modes.
+Given an elementary function, a single polynomial approximation in RLIBM-ALL produces correctly rounded results for all inputs with multiple representations and rounding modes.

-If you are more interested in the technical details of RLIBM-ALL, the following resources  will be helful.
+If you are interested in the technical details of RLIBM-ALL, the following resources will be helful.

 1. [The POPL 2022 paper on RLIBM-ALL](https://people.cs.rutgers.edu/~sn349/papers/rlibmall-popl-2022.pdf)
 2. [The extended Rutgers DCS Technical Report DCS-TR-757 on RLIBM-ALL](https://arxiv.org/pdf/2108.06756.pdf)